 I hear this same story from other parents.
 They have kids who started down a path that wasn’t right for them and it ended up causing a financial burden.
 I was one of those kids who didn’t start on the right path.
 Fortunately, it didn’t create a significant financial burden for my parents as it was more years ago than I want to admit.
 That is not the case now, as we have seen an all-time high of student loan debt.

-This means more kids are moving back home after college graduation.
+This, combined with the high cost of living, means more kids are moving back home.
 A recent study shows that 50% of students move back home after college graduation.
 Many of these kids plan on living at home for at least two years.
 You can read more about the study here.